-Figure 3-2 Map showing the locations of current and proposed WIPP groundwater monitoring wells completed to the Culebra Member of the Rustler Formation.
+Figure 3-2.
+Map showing the locations of current WIPP groundwater monitoring wells completed to the Culebra Member of the Rustler Formation.
+Note: the H-19 well pad consists of seven wells, H-19b0 and H-19b2 to H-19b7.

-Figure 3-3 Map showing the locations of current and proposed WIPP groundwater monitoring wells completed to the Magenta Member of the Rustler Formation.
-Wells H-9c, C-2737, H-15, WIPP-25, and WIPP-30 are dual (Culebra-Magenta) completion.
+Figure 3-3.
+Map showing the locations of current WIPP groundwater monitoring wells completed to the Magenta Member of the Rustler Formation.
+Wells H-9c and C-2737 are dual (Culebra-Magenta) completions.